New research infrastructure to boost the security and resilience of .nl and the wider internet

 The original blog post is in Dutch, this is the English translation of it.

-Over the months ahead, SIDN Labs' research infrastructure will be reorganised and relocated from Arnhem to the data centre operated by the Nikhef research institute in Amsterdam.
+Over the months ahead, we will reorganise SIDN Labs' research infrastructure and relocate it from Arnhem to the data centre operated by the Nikhef research institute in Amsterdam.
 The infrastructure is our primary vehicle for contributing through research to further improvement of the security and resilience of .nl and the internet in the Netherlands and beyond.
 This blog describes the new set-up for the benefit of other research teams.

 Since SIDN Labs was established, we have done our research on a separate on-premises infrastructure.
 The 3 main components of that infrastructure are:

-Data platform: 14 servers used to store and analyse roughly 500 terabytes of internet measurements, including DNS data from the .nl name servers and a limited subset of the data from the Domain Registration System (DRS) for .nl.
-Running Hadoop software, the platform has been instrumental in enabling us to develop guidance on providing authoritative DNS services for .nl and other DNS operators, for example.
+Data platform: 14 servers that we use to store and analyse roughly 500 terabytes of internet measurements, including DNS data from the .nl name servers and a limited subset of the data from the Domain Registration System (DRS) for .nl.
+The platform has been instrumental in enabling us to develop guidance on providing authoritative DNS services for .nl and other DNS operators, for example.
+The platform is based on Hadoop.

 Network testbed: a network for experimenting with new technologies that increase the security and stability of the internet’s core systems or address those fields in a fundamentally different way.
-The testbed is made up of things such as BGPsec routers and routers for a SCION-based internet.
+The testbed is made up of BGPsec routers and routers for a SCION-based internet, amongst others.

 VM platform: a standard system for managing virtual machines (VMs).
-We use the platform to develop and evaluate our prototypes, e.g. to visualise data or to control equipment in the network testbed.
+We use the platform to develop and evaluate our prototypes, such as to visualise data or to control equipment in the network testbed.

 For security reasons, our research infrastructure is separate from the rest of the SIDN network.
-We manage the data platform and network testbed ourselves, while other members of the SIDN team manage the VM platform and connections between the 3 components.
+We manage the data platform and network testbed ourselves, while other SIDN colleagues manage the VM platform and connections between the 3 components.

-The main reason for rethinking our research infrastructure is that the current set-up is now quite old.
+The main reason for rethinking our research infrastructure is that is now quite outdated.
 For example, our data platform servers date from 2020 and some of the other equipment even from 2017.
-In line with our commitment to sustainability, we often reuse equipment from SIDN’s production network.
+This is a result of us often reusing equipment from SIDN’s production network for sustainability reasons.
 While that keeps down the capital cost of our infrastructure, we have to replace failing components ourselves, because they are no longer supported.
-Another issue is that new technologies such as Trino and S3 are becoming de facto standards, displacing Hadoop.
+Also, new technologies such as Trino and S3 are becoming de facto standards, displacing Hadoop.
 We therefore want to modernise our data analysis tool stack as well.

 The second driver of change is that we want to isolate our research infrastructure more fully from the SIDN network.
 The aim being to further reduce the possibility of any unwanted impact on the integrity, confidentiality or availability of SIDN’s services.